Intrum uudistuu

 On what basis do we process your personal data?

 We will only process your personal data if we have a legal ground to do so.
 Your personal data may be passed to us for the purposes of debt collection in the event that repayments are not made as agreed under the terms of your original agreement.
 Your personal data may also be passed to us in case we have purchased your debt.
 We also provide other services such as invoice delivery, invoicing, ledger, credit information and financing services.
-To be able to deliver these services we may have been provided with, and will process, your personal data.
+To be able to deliver these services we may have been provided with, and will process your personal data in processor role.

 In accordance with collection services processing is necessary for the purposes of the legitimate interests pursued by your previous agreement party or us or for the performance of a contract to which you are party.
 Processing may also be necessary to comply with our various statutory obligations, such as to ensure compliance with good debt collection practices or to prepare official reports.
 The processing of personal data that is necessary for the reasons mentioned above is therefore allowed, even if you do not give your consent to the processing.